Low-carb vanilla panna cotta with strawberry rhubarb sauce

 - Remove from heat and whisk in the sweetener and vanilla extract.
 Divide the mixture between the 4 ramekins and refrigerate until set, at least 3 hours.

-- To unmold, sit the ramekins in a bowl of hot water for 20 to 30 seconds.
-Remove from the water, place a small plate over top and flip upside down.
+- To unmold, set the ramekins in a bowl of hot water for 20 to 30 seconds.
+Remove from the water, place a small plate over the top, and flip upside down.
 Give it a good shake and it should pop out easily.
 Alternatively, you can simply eat the panna cotta straight from the ramekins.